Children’s Hospital New Orleans Rehabilitation Services

-When a patient is admitted to Children’s Hospital for an injury, illness or other condition, the physicians might decide the patient will benefit from acute care services to start the recovery process.
+When a patient is admitted to Children’s Hospital for an injury, illness or other condition, the physicians might decide the patient will benefit from physical, occupational, or speech therapy services to start the recovery process.
 Based on the patient needs, one or more service specialists might work with patients and their families.
 The goal is to help ease the transition to home, to the inpatient rehabilitation center or to outpatient services.

 Inpatient rehabilitation center

 Our inpatient rehabilitation center is on the sixth floor of the hospital's main campus and is accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) and the Commission on Accreditation of Rehabilitation Facilities (CARF).
-This unit is designed to provide the education and skills to prepare the patients to go home after an acute stay.
-Often the medical needs are met before the patients are fully ready to go home.
+Our Rehab unit is the only CARF accredited Pediatric Specialty unit in the Gulf South.
+This unit is designed to provide the education and skills to prepare the patients to transition home after an acute stay.

 Learn more about our Inpatient Rehabilitation Center.